pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 2. Configure the `from.host` in the `source1.yaml` file as the MySQL host address that the Kubernetes cluster can access internally.

-3. Configure the `relay-dir` in `source1.yaml` file as a subdirectory of the persistent volume in the Pod mount `/var/lib/dm-worker` directory .
+3. Configure the `relay-dir` in the `source1.yaml` file as a subdirectory of the persistent volume in the Pod mount `/var/lib/dm-worker` directory.
 For example, `/var/lib/dm-worker/relay`.

 4. After you prepare the `source1.yaml` file, load the MySQL-1 data source into the DM cluster by executing the following command: